claws/aioprometheus/docs/dev/index.rst

 being installed.
 The development dependencies also include various web application frameworks to assist verifying integration methods.
 Install the developmental dependencies using ``pip``.
-Then install the `aioprometheus` package (and its optional dependencies). in a way that allows you to edit the code after it is installed so that any changes take effect immediately.
+Then install the `aioprometheus` package (and its optional dependencies) in a way that allows you to edit the code after it is installed so that any changes take effect immediately.

 .. code-block:: console

     (aioprom) $ pip install -r requirements.dev.txt
-    (aioprom) $ pip install -e .[aiohttp,binary]
+    (aioprom) $ pip install -e .[aiohttp,starlette,quart]

 Code Style